"We have often been warned about exceeding 80% of a disk's capacity, yet storage virtualization promises to allow...

 There's a lot of focus on storage capacity rather than storage performance.
-One of the marketing pitches behind
+One of the marketing pitches behind storage virtualization is to increase storage utilization so that you don't need to buy so many drives.

 Unfortunately, "how" the storage is being utilized remains a significant consideration.
 I've heard "rules of thumb" cautioning against running hard drives at more than 50% capacity.
 Some concerns are myths; some are based on real issues, like application requirements or workload characteristics.